KhronosGroup/SPIRV-Guide/chapters/untyped_pointers.md

         OpStore %ac %uint_0
 ```

-But this is **stil invalid**!
+But this is **still invalid**!
 We now need a matching untyped access chain as well where we now have a new `Base Type` operand.

 ```diff
    %uint = OpTypeInt 32 0